 Blue Wilderness owner – Ryan Johnson is one of South Africa’s most renowned shark biologists.
 The Blue Wilderness Research Unit drives many of South Africa’s most ambitious and established shark research programs.
 The Blue Wilderness expedition team collects daily citizen science data that is fed to the research units databases.

 We capture ID photos to analyse population dynamics and residency periods of sharks

 We collect daily environmental parameters to correlate with shark abundance and behaviour.

 We conduct daily census of biodiversity sightings of sharks, fishes and other ocean fauna on Aliwal Shoal.

-The work of Ryan Johnson, Enrico Gennari and the researchers of Oceans Research has made significant contributions to the understanding of sharks and marine predators in South Africa.
-Presented is some of the recent publications by the scientists of Oceans Research
+The work of Ryan Johnson and the researchers of the Blue Wilderness Resarch Unit (BWRU) has made significant contributions to the understanding of sharks and marine predators in South Africa.
+Presented is some of the recent publications by the scientists of the BWRU

 (2016) How solitary are white sharks: social interactions or just spatial proximity?